EPFL-ENAC/hobel-inperso-ieq/README.md

 # 👨‍💻 Fetching data from the database

-Export the following environment variables:
+First, export the following environment variables:

 - `INFLUX_BUCKET=bucket`
 - `INFLUX_HOST` (such as `http://db.com:8086`)